allebone/help.omni.af.mil/docs/PEX/Ops.md

 1. Hover on the indicator to view a list of overdue tasks.
 2. Click on the indicator to open the Go/No-Go Training Events overview.
 3. Expand each task to view relevant information including due date, the number required, previously accomplished and remaining.
-4. If the task is set to al ow Override, the blue Manage will appear on each task.
+4. If the task is set to allow Override, the blue Manage will appear on each task.
 5. If the person has accomplished the task, click Manage to open the dialog log the task.
  Enter the Accomplished Volume and Date \(required\).
      1. Enter the Accomplished Hours and Method \(optional, at unit discretion\).
      2. Click `Apply`.
      3. When the _Confirm Override_ dialog opens, click `OK` to confirm the override and generate a Training Accomplishment Report \(TAR\).

 Manual update status is indicated by an "O" superimposed on the icon.
-Additional y, the icon changes to the next applicable color.
+Additionally, the icon changes to the next applicable color.
 For example, if a person is overdue both a Priority 1 task \(yellow\) and a NoGo task \(red\), when the NoGo task is updated, the icon changes from red to yellow and includes the "O".
 If the Priority 1 task is manually updated the color changes from yellow to green.

 If the task is: